 - Print your online receipts.
 When completing a check-out online, make sure that you print or email yourself a copy of the receipt.
 This will help you in lodging a dispute if the goods are never received.

 - Save credit card receipts.
 When using your credit card in a store, you should always check the receipt before signing it.
-Also save all receipts until at least the next billing cycle to ensure that it is accurate.
+Also, save all receipts until the next billing cycle to ensure that it is accurate.

 - Sign your credit card.
 If a merchant has a signed receipt from your account, it will have to match the signature shown on the back of your credit card.